scorpido74/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-node.md

 ### <a name=""></a><a name="1.14.0"/>1.14.0</a>
 * Voegt ondersteuning toe voor sessieconsistentie.
-* Deze SDK-versie vereist de nieuwste versie van https://aka.ms/cosmosdb-emulatorAzure Cosmos DB Emulator beschikbaar voor download van .
+* Deze SDK-versie vereist de nieuwste versie van [Azure Cosmos DB Emulator](https://aka.ms/cosmosdb-emulator).

 ### <a name=""></a><a name="1.13.0"/>1.13.0</a>
 * Gesplitste kruispartitiequery's.
 * Voegt ondersteuning toe voor resourcekoppeling met voorloop- en slepende slashes (en bijbehorende tests).

 ### <a name=""></a><a name="1.12.2"/>1.12.2</a>
 *    npm documentatie vastgesteld.

 ### <a name=""></a><a name="1.12.1"/>1.12.1</a>
 * Fixed a bug in executeStoredProcedure where documents involved had special Unicode characters (LS, PS).